Casino Royale| 2006

 One Bond tradition unchanged is the globetrotting plot and, once again, it's more deceptive than at first sight.
 There’s no ‘Madagascar’ and there’s no ‘Miami’.
 And no ‘Montenegro’.
 Most of the film was shot in the Czech Republic (with sets at Prague's famous Barrandov Studios) and the inevitable Bahamas.

 The opening b/w sequence, in which Bond earns his licence to kill by – erm – killing, is honest enough.
 The office block is Danube House, Karolinská 650/1, a brand new office in the River City Prague complex on the banks of the Vltava River, in the Karlin district of Prague.
+You probably won't recognise this, but the same building went on to become the 'DeCobray Laboratories' in Stephen Sommers' G.I.
+Joe: The Rise Of Cobra in 2009.

-But the money deal of Le Chiffre (Mads Mikkelsen) in the rebel camp in 'Mbale, Uganda' is a little closer to Bond's traditional Pinewood Studio home.
+But the money deal of Le Chiffre (Mads Mikkelsen) in the rebel camp in 'Mbale, Uganda' is a little closer to Bond's traditional Pinewood Studios home.
 Not Africa, but the English Home Counties.
 Black Park, alongside the studios in Buckinghamshire, familiar as an 007 location since Goldfinger and often standing in for 'Transylvania' in many a Hammer pic.

 It's a bit further from home for 'Madagascar', where Bond chases bomb-maker Mollaka from a snake-mongoose fight to the 'Nambutu Embassy'.
 The sunnier locations were found in another favourite Bond hangout, Nassau in the Bahamas.
 The construction site was an abandoned hotel site at Coral Harbour on New Providence Island that was under construction 30 years ago.
 It was used to film hotel rooms for the 1965 movie Thunderball and it was also used for 1977's The Spy Who Loved Me as a camera platform, with models and workshops.
 It is now part of a military base.